ericgalbarn/walley_risk_fraud_pipeline/docs/TechnicalDocumentation.md

 ### Why maintain both

-- **SQL** is the system of record — full-scale, auditable, and handles the time-series/graph-style rules (velocity bursts, mule networks) that Pandas would need far more complex rolling/merge logic to replicate at similar performance.
+- **SQL** is the system of record — full-scale, auditable, and handles the time-series/graph-style rules (velocity bursts, mule networks, impossible travel) that Pandas would need far more complex rolling/merge logic to replicate at similar performance.
 - **Pandas** is the portable layer — no database setup required, faster to iterate on for prototyping new rule logic before committing it to SQL, and directly demonstrates Python/Pandas ETL proficiency as a standalone, runnable artifact.

 Full notebook output (verified to run end-to-end without errors) is available at `python/pandas_etl_demo.ipynb`.

 ---

 ## Excel VBA Layer

 **File:** `vba/FormatFlaggedTransactions.bas`

 **Business context:** analysts frequently receive flagged-transaction data as a flat export (CSV/Excel) rather than a live database or BI connection — e.g., a one-off extract for an ad-hoc review, or a report circulated to a board or stakeholder who doesn't have Power BI access.
 This macro turns that raw export directly into a board-ready risk report, computing summary metrics live from whatever data is on the sheet rather than relying on hardcoded figures.

 **Input:** the actual output of the Pandas ETL notebook, `cleaned_transactions_pandas_etl.csv`.
 Rather than assume a fixed column layout, the macro scans row 1 for columns named `amount` and `biometric_evasion_flag` (case-insensitive) and works from whatever position they're actually in — so it isn't tied to one specific export's column order.

 **What it does:**
 - **Detects required columns by header name** (`amount`, `biometric_evasion_flag`), plus optional columns (`transaction_id`, `timestamp`) used for the top-transactions table below
 - **Styles the header row** (bold, colored, white-on-navy)